-Envision waking to the subtle scent of fresh coffee, hearing the faraway chime of church bells, and seeing the majestic peak of a volcano rise above terracotta rooftops.
+Envision waking to the subtle scent of fresh coffee, hearing the faraway chime of church bells, and seeing the magnificent peak of a volcano rise above terracotta rooftops.
 This is Antigua Guatemala, a place where time slows, and every corner has another layer of beauty and history.

 The valley's volcanic soil yields rich ground for agriculture, specifically coffee cultivation.